domtunstill/bank/README.md

 ## Usage

-Add the following to the top of your project files which require the Bank app.
+Add the following to the top of your project files which require the Bank app or use in IRB (or similar).

 ```ruby
 require 'account'